a-beduc/formation_project_2/README.md

 As an option, the extractor allows you to download images of the book covers and store them in an appropriate directory.

+## Where are the datas stored ?

+The user should be able to find the extracted datas in two separate directories named 'csv' and 'img' located in the same directory than main.py

 ## Installation

 Make sure you have the following installed on your system: